viralpandey/custom-elements/README.md

 Desk
 ----
-Completely handcoded in [Sublime Text 3](http://www.sublimetext.com/3) on [13-inch Retina MacBook Pro](http://www.apple.com/in/macbook-pro/specs-retina/).
+Completely handcrafted and coded in [Sublime Text 3](http://www.sublimetext.com/3) on [13-inch Retina MacBook Pro](http://www.apple.com/in/macbook-pro/specs-retina/).
+The [Editor](http://blog.alexmaccaw.com/sublime-text) uses the [Soda theme](https://github.com/buymeasoda/soda-theme/) and the dock icon is from [Eliiot Jackson](http://dribbble.com/shots/872166-Sublime-Text-2-Replacement-Icon).
 Early versions of this website were coded in [VIM](http://www.openvim.com/tutorial.html).
-[CodeKit](http://incident57.com/codekit/) is used to concatenate and minify the assests.
+[H5BP Ant Build Script](https://github.com/h5bp/ant-build-script) is used to concatenate and minify the assests and make it production ready.